Codecademy/docs/content/cpp/concepts/references/references.md

   - 'paths/computer-science'
 ---

 A **reference** variable is an alias for another object.
 It is created using the '&' sign.
+It is created using the `&` sign.
+Two things to note, anything done to the reference also happens to the original and aliases cannot be changed to alias something else.

 Two things to note:

 - Anything done to the reference also happens to the original.
-- Aliases cannot be changed to alias something else.
+- Aliases cannot be changed to alias or something else.

 ## Syntax